Department of Earth and

 example can be found here).

-comparing the simulation results with data on fault-slip rates, we can
+comparing the simulation results with data on fault-slip rates, we

-faults, and quantify the typical fault strength in each setting.
+small faults, and quantify the typical fault strength in each setting.

-zones, with particular focus on the south American trench.
+particular focus on the south American trench.

-earthquake data in 3-D structural model building, with GOCAD
+earthquake data in 3-D structural model building,

 as the main fault model building tool.
 I